pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

 The ``serialization`` module contains functions for loading keys from ``bytes``.
-To dump a ``key`` object to ``bytes``, you must call the appropriate bytes on the key object.
+To dump a ``key`` object to ``bytes``, you must call the appropriate method on the key object.
 Documentation for these methods in found in the :mod:`~cryptography.hazmat.primitives.asymmetric.rsa`, :mod:`~cryptography.hazmat.primitives.asymmetric.dsa`, and :mod:`~cryptography.hazmat.primitives.asymmetric.ec` module documentation.